-Development Hell, Vaporware: RosenkreuzStilette Freudenstachel had been delayed several times ever since its inception (whether for personal or technical reasons), a fact made worse since [erka:es] would only release it at Comiket.
+Development Hell: Rosenkreuzstilette Freudenstachel had been delayed several times ever since its inception in 2009 (whether for personal or technical reasons), a fact made worse since [erka:es] would only release it at Comiket.

 Saved from Development Hell: Despite Isemiya, the circle's main programmer and half of the duo that makes up [erka:es] going AWOL for reasons unknown at one point of the game's development, WOMI, the h-doujinshi artist of the duo, was able to continue working on the game alone all the way through, eventually being able to get the game released in Fall of 2012 outside of Comiket.

-What Could Have Been: Over the course of Freudenstachel's development, there were some design choices and level changes in the final product from what the earlier betas featured.
+What Could Have Been: Over the course of Freudenstachel's development, there were some design choices and level changes in the final product from what early pre-releases featured.
 Some of these include:

-In the C75 trial, Sichte's stage was originally going to be Liebea's, while featuring some assets re-used from the first game The stage itself also demonstrated she had much powerful weather-controlling abilities has become; her stage also had you struggling through the harsh windstorm as you ascend the tower.
-Liebea's repertoire of attacks are vastly different in the C75 trail, one of which where she creates a strong tornado to push you off the ledge, and another where leaps high into the air as she performs Liebessturm and the only to avoid getting hit was to stand under her while she's in mid-air.
+In the C75 trial, Sichte's stage was originally going to be Liebea's, while featuring some assets re-used from the first game The stage itself also demonstrated she had much more powerful weather-controlling abilities; her stage also had you struggling through the harsh windstorm as you ascend the tower.
+Liebea's repertoire of attacks are vastly different in the C75 trial version, one of which features her creating a strong tornado to push you off the ledge, and another where she leaps high into the air as she performs Liebessturm, the only way to avoid getting hit was to stand under her while she's in mid-air.

-Freudenzwinger, the weapon you get from Liebea was also a potential Game Breaker; unlike in the final product, Freudia can stay in any of the five places where her doppelgangers would appear.
-This could have been exploited as players can use it bypass walls and safely avoid enemy attacks.
-WOMI probably saw this and nerfed in the finished version so its more balanced.
+Freudenzwinger, the weapon you get from Liebea was also a potential Game Breaker; unlike in the final product, Freudia can stay in any of the five places where her Doppelganger would appear.
+This could have been exploited as players can use it to bypass walls and safely avoid enemy attacks.
+WOMI probably saw this and nerfed it in the finished version so it's more balanced.